VLIDORT-QS Model

 2-Stream Model

-The 2-stream model provides fast multiple-scatter (MS) low-stream radiance and Jacobian output at TOA (upwelling) and BOA (down-welling).
-The Jacobian facility is the same as that for the main LIDORT family of models (profile/column atmospheric, surface properties).
-2S does not include the primary scatter RT contribution (it is MS only).
-It has the pseudo-spherical treatment for the incoming solar beam.
-It also has thermal and surface emission, a BRDF supplement, and the observational geometry option.
-This code is designed to run in tandem with LIDORT; it is validated against the latter model.
+The 2-stream model provides fast multiple-scatter (MS) low-stream radiance and Jacobian output at TOA (upwelling) and BOA (downwelling) geometries.
+The Jacobian facility is the same as that for the main LIDORT family of models (with respect to profile/column atmospheric or surface properties).
+2S does not include the primary scatter RT contribution (it is MS only!).

 The 2-stream model was written in 2009-2010, with thermal emission treatment completed in 2011, and the model given a BRDF supplement and the observational geometry option in 2012.
 More recently, the code has received a number of performance enhancements to make it faster, and it has a conservative-scattering option for exoplanet studies.
 The code is in Fortran 90 and is currently at Version 1.5.